Restrict Usernames

 Q. What if I define username restrictions that some existing user accounts would violate?

 A. Nothing happens to those accounts.
 The plugin does not do anything with existing accounts.
-Existing usernames are not checked against any username restriction rules; that only happens for accounts being newly registered.
+Existing usernames are not checked against any username restriction rules; that only happens for accounts being newly registered on the front-end.

 Q. Is this Multisite compatible?